 Veterinarians call dog skin allergies atopic dermatitis (AD).
 AD is an inherited tendency to have hypersensitivity reactions to allergens.
 Allergens are most often pollen, but also include dust mites, substances like wool or grass, and even humans (thank goodness that last one is rare).

-Dogs who have itchy feet with no other lesions (swelling, sores, scabs) when it first starts are likely to have allergies.
-And skin allergy symptoms usually start before three years of age.
+Allergies are the likely culprit when a dog’s toes are itchy but there are no other lesions (swelling, sores, scabs).
+And allergic skin disease symptoms usually start before three years of age.